xdissent/ievms/README.md

 Windows and rather than having to worry about maintaining a stable VM, you can simply revert to the `clean` snapshot to reset your VM to the initial state.

-The VMs provided by Microsoft will not pass the Windows Genuine Advantage and cannot be activated.
-Unfortunately for us, that means our VMs will lock us out after 30 days of unactivated use.
-By reverting to the `clean` snapshot the countdown to the activation apocalypse is reset, effectively allowing your VM to work indefinitely.

 Resuming Downloads